ManimCommunity/manim/docs/source/installation/linux.rst

 system and package manager.
 If you happen to know exactly what you are doing, you can also simply ensure that your system has:

-- a reasonably recent version of Python 3 (3.8 or above),
+- a reasonably recent version of Python 3 (3.9 or above),
 - with working Cairo bindings in the form of
   `pycairo <https://cairographics.org/pycairo/>`__,
-- FFmpeg accessible from the command line as ``ffmpeg``,
 - and `Pango <https://pango.gnome.org>`__ headers.

 Then, installing Manim is just a matter of running: